rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

-of redundant candidates defined in Section 5.1.3 of {{RFC8445}}, which could remove constructed peer-reflexive remote candidates, the address of any existing peer-reflexive remote candidate should not be exposed to Web applications by ICE agents that implement this proposal, as detailed in Section {{guidelines}}.
+of redundant candidates defined in Section 5.1.3 of {{RFC8445}}, which could remove constructed peer-reflexive remote candidates, the address of any existing peer-reflexive remote candidate should not be exposed to Web applications by ICE agents that implement this proposal, as detailed in {{guidelines}}.

 Examples
 ========